Dynamical spike solutions in a nonlocal model of pattern formation: Blowup of solutions in finite time

 \begin{prop} System \eqref{eq1gs}-\eqref{eq2gs} supplemented with an initial condition $(u_0,\xi_0)\in L^\infty(\Omega)\times \R$ has a unique solution on an interval $[0,T_{max})$ with certain maximal $T_{max}\in (0,\infty]$.
 If $u_0\geq 0$ almost everywhere in $\Omega$ and $\xi_0\geq 0$, then $u(x,t)\geq 0$ almost everywhere in $\Omega$ and $\xi(t)\geq 0$ for all $t\in [0, T_{max})$.
 For every nonnegative $\xi_0$, we have the estimate

 \end{prop}

-We skip the proof of this proposition because it is completely standard (see {{\it e.g.} \cite[Lemma~3.4]{MKS12} for a similar argument in the case of a reaction-diffusion-ODE system).
-Here, let us only mention that the upper bound in \eqref{xi:est} is an immediate consequence of the differential inequality $\xi_t\leq B(1-\xi)$ which is obtained from \eqref{eq2gs} with nonnegative $\xi(t)$.
+We skip the proof of this proposition because it is completely analogous to the proof of Proposition \ref{thm:existence:carc}.
+Here, let us only mention that the upper bound \eqref{xi:est} is an immediate consequence of the differential inequality $\xi_t\leq B(1-\xi)$ which is obtained from \eqref{eq2gs} with nonnegative $\xi(t)$.